Toy advertising: Campaign strategies and intentions

-Advertisers sometimes try to stimulate word of mouth promotion of products.
+Advertisers sometimes try to stimulate word-of-mouth promotion of products.

-Many toys are directed towards one specific sex and advertising is tailored to meet their particular needs.
+Many toys are directed towards one specific sex, and advertising is tailored to meet their particular needs.
 There are biological as well as social and cultural reasons for boys' and girls' different toy preferences.

 Like other consumer products, toys may also be offered as sets.
-While each one may be affordable, it may be an investment to "collect them all."
+While each one may be affordable, it may be an investment to "collect them all".

 Intentions

 The natural credulity of young children means that advertising to children is almost always a sensitive issue.
 The average child is exposed to approximately 40,000 commercials a year.
-These messages are channelled through television, the internet, billboard campaigns and print media.
-Toy marketers are also known for more direct approaches, targeting schools.
-Doing so by producing toys that are advertised with ‘educational benefits’ throughout primary school catalogues and news letters.
-A study on child advertising during Dec 2007 examined the relationship between television commercials and children's requests to Father Christmas.
-Throughout the findings there was a significant correlation between the items requested and the commercials viewed.
-Proportionally there was a greater number of brands requested when associated with higher television viewing time.
+These messages are channeled through television, the internet, billboard campaigns, and print media.
+Toy marketers are also known for their more direct approaches, targeting schools.
+Doing so by producing toys that are advertised with educational benefits throughout primary school catalogs and news letters.
+A study on child advertising conducted in December 2007 examined the relationship between television commercials and children's requests to Father Christmas.
+Throughout the findings, there was a significant correlation between the items requested and the commercials viewed.
+Proportionally, a greater number of brands were requested when associated with higher television viewing times.
 These findings reflect the impact marketers have on children.
-Through the use of advertising, brands are shaping the opinions and beliefs of young children every day thus generating an unrelenting appetite for branded merchandise.
-The intentions of toy manufactures are to influence children while they are young to gain brand loyalty, generating consumers of the future.
-Marketing strategies towards child advertising are paid high attention to as the market adds approximately 21 billion dollars to the United States economy each year.
-This is possible due to the influential amount of purchasing power children have when pressuring their parents, through what marketers refer to as ‘pester power.’
+Through the use of advertising, brands are shaping the opinions and beliefs of young children every day, thus generating an unrelenting appetite for branded merchandise.
+The intentions of toy manufacturers are to influence children while they are young to gain brand loyalty, generating consumers for the future.
+Marketing strategies for advertising to children are paid high attention to as the market adds approximately 21 billion dollars to the United States economy each year.
+This is possible due to the influential amount of purchasing power children have when pressuring their parents, through what marketers refer to as "pester power".